 Wondering how to make a mirror frame with wood?
 I’m sharing my DIY wood mirror frame tutorial I followed to update an old mirror.

-How to Make a Mirror Frame With Wood
+How to Make a Simple Mirror Frame With Wood

 Today I’m sharing an older project that’s still going strong in our entryway.
 I originally made this DIY wood mirror frame about 2.5 years ago, and although I recently painted it black for a more modern look (and painted the entryway light gray for the same reason), it’s still in use.